bbauska/web-start/README.md

         an .scssfile is pushed to GitHub, GitHub Pages will compile it automatically.

--   One feature of Sass is variables, which are defined as so: \$color: red;.
-Anywhere \$color is passed as a value for a CSS property, e.g. color: \$color, red will be used.
+-   One feature of Sass is variables, which are defined as so: &dollar;color: red;.
+Anywhere &dollar;color is passed as a value for a CSS property, e.g. color: &dollar;color, red will be used.

 -   Another feature is nesting, which is a more concise way to style elements which are related to other elements in a certain way.